cdot/SVGcut/README.md

 - gist

 # LICENSE & COPYRIGHT
 Tim Fleming is recognised as author of all his code, even where it has been extensively rewritten.
-Because jscut is GPL, so is SVG2Gcode.
+Because jscut is GPL, so is SVGcut.

 + Copyright 2014 Todd Fleming
 + Copyright 2024-2025 Crawford Currie

-SVG2Gcode is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SVGcut is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-SVG2Gcode is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SVGcut is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with SVG2Gcode.
+You should have received a copy of the GNU General Public License along with SVGcut.
 If not, see <http://www.gnu.org/licenses/>.